max-niederman/ttyper/README.md

 ### pre-built binaries

 Pre-built binaries are available for most architectures on [GitHub releases](https://github.com/max-niederman/ttyper/releases).
-If your system is not supported or you have another issue, feel free to open an issue.
+If your system is not supported or you have another problem, feel free to open an issue.

 ### cargo